fonoster/routr/.helm/README.md

 $ helm uninstall my-release
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all the Kubernetes components associated with the chart and eliminates the release.

 ## Changelog

-Notable chart changes are listed in the [CHANGELOG](https://github.com/fonoster/routr/tree/gh-pages/charts/CHANGELOG.md)
+The [CHANGELOG](https://github.com/fonoster/routr/tree/gh-pages/charts/CHANGELOG.md) provides notable changes on the chart.

 ## Configuration

-The following tables lists the configurable parameters of the Routr chart and their default values.
+The following table lists the configurable parameters of the Routr chart and their default values.

 | Parameter | Description | Default |
 | --- | --- | --- |